Messi 'a fraud', Neymar 'is hated'- PSG in crisis as fans boo star duo

 Revolution is brewing in Paris.

-Five days after watching their side disintegrate in the Champions League last 16 second leg against Real Madrid, Paris Saint-Germain’s supporters made it clear that they have finally had enough.
+Five days after watching their side disintegrate in the Champions League last 16 against Real Madrid, Paris Saint-Germain’s supporters made it clear that they have finally had enough.

 As their side took another step along the procession that is their walk to the Ligue 1 title by beating Bordeaux 3-0 on Sunday, Parc des Princes turned into a bear pit.